| Sources: GoDucks.com, 247Sports (2025-2026)

 Finney, Na'eem Offord (6-1, 195), and Dorian Brew (6-0, 200) are all former five-stars from the 2025 class.
 All three have the talent to start at most programs.
 Only one or two can start at Oregon.
 Finney's advantage is his size and his Orange Bowl tape.
 Offord's advantage is his length and his Ohio State flip narrative.
 Brew's advantage is his ball skills.
 Hampton gets to choose the best two.
 This is what three straight top-five recruiting classes buys you: a position battle where the "loser" would start at 90% of other schools.

-The CB1 battle is the most visible defensive competition at the spring game.
-Watch who lines up with the first team on the outside.
-Watch one-on-one reps against Dakorien Moore and Evan Stewart.
-At 6-2 and 203, Finney should be physical at the line.
-If he is jamming receivers and staying in phase downfield, the Orange Bowl was not a one-game sample.
+The CB1 battle was the most visible defensive competition through spring.
+Finney lined up with the first team in stretches on April 25 and took one-on-one reps against Dakorien Moore and Evan Stewart.
+At 6-2 and 203, he was physical at the line.
+The Orange Bowl was not a one-game sample.
 It was the beginning.

 1